aguirre-lab/aguirre-lab/CONTRIBUTING.md

 ## :warning: Issues
 Every task has an issue, and each issue has 1+ labels.

-New issues are created with our [issue templates](.github/ISSUE_TEMPLATE): 1) new feature request or enhancement, 2) data or modeling task, 3) question ,or 4) bug report.
+New issues are created with one of our [issue templates](.github/ISSUE_TEMPLATE):
+1. new feature request or enhancement
+1. data or modeling task
+1. question
+1. bug report

 Good issues are clearly written and small enough to be addressed in a few days.
 Several small tasks can be bundled into one issue.

-Issues (aside from questions) should have one person who owns responsibility for completion.
+Issues should have one person who owns responsibility for completion.

-We prefer to close issues via pull request (PR; see below).
+We prefer to close issues via PRs (see _Pull Requests_ below).

 We organize issues and PRs by project using [boards](https://github.com/orgs/aguirre-lab/projects).